shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-guide.md

 ---
 title: Microsoft Monetize - Reporting Guide
-description: We offer a wide variety of reports to help you analyze and optimize your ms.date: 10/28/2023
+description: This page helps you understand reports, delivery methods, data retention periods, and other features of reporting to help you analyze and optimize your use of Microsoft Monetize. ms.date: 10/28/2023
 ---